dmlc/gluon-cv/docs/model_zoo/detection.rst

 .. include:: /_static/detection_throughputs.html

-We also provide a detailed interactive analysis of 80 object categories.
+We also provide a detailed interactive analysis of all 80 object categories.

 .. include:: /_static/detection_coco_per_class.html